clearlinux/clear-linux-documentation/source/clear_containers.rst

 Kvmtool is used in Clear Containers V1.0 for virtual machine configuration and management.
-It was chosen because it is lighter and faster than the alternatives, and it's also easily modifiable.
+It was chosen because it is lighter and faster than the alternatives, and it's also easy to modify.

 Modifications to `kvmtool`_ include: